lolaedun/lolas-boutique/README.md

 ##### **DELETE**
 Admin user can delete products.
 A flash message appears confirming it has been successfully deleted and user is returned to the products page.

+#### LOG OUT
+Users can log out easily from the navbar.
+A flash message appears to confirm the user has been logged out and is redirected to login page.